Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - Starting off with a personalised salutation to the hiring manager

-- A brief introduction of yourself and your qualifications
+- Introducing yourself and showcasing your relevant qualifications

-- Highlighting your relevant experience and skills
+- A summary of your relevant experience and skills

 - A statement of your interest in the position and the company